Crane Union High School: Campus

 It has 80 acre of area.
 Crane Elementary School is on the same property.
 The current academic building and dormitory were built for $893,000.

+The vocational workshop rooms are larger than the academic classrooms.

 The dormitory, funded by money otherwise used for transportation, is for students over 20 mi away.
 Male students have the first floor and female students have the second.
 The school started boarding in 1928, and established a brick dormitory, which had two floors, in 1931.
 In the 1940s a dormitory for female students opened.
 Its current facility, made of cement and steel, opened due to a 1967 fire that ruined the previous building.
 As of 2023 each room houses two students; Perse characterized the room sizes as larger or the same as such rooms at the University of Oregon.
 When the school had a larger student population, students were housed four to each room.
 In the 1990s the school removed televisions and video games from the dormitories, and enacted a policy that only allowed students to leave if their parents allowed them to.

 The district also provides housing to employees.